hirokazutei/react-native-kinpaku-ui/README.md

 ### Component Design Describable in Few Common Adjectives

 - The Design Variation of components should be describable in one of four following adjectives: Fill, Outline, Reverse, Clear
-- The Shape of components should be describable in one of three following adjectives: Sharp, Rounded, Circular
+- The Shape of components should be describable in one of three following adjectives: Sharp, Round, Circular

 > The sentiment of the project is to see how feasible it is to have atomic components generated given certain parameters.